Bogo56/TravelApp_NodeJS/README.md

 The **main focus of this project is the API** - where I have spent about **75%** of my efforts.
 I also decided to create a simple front-end (vanilla JS, HTML, CSS) that showcases an example of how the API might be consumed.

+Most of the webpages are **rendered server-side - EJS templates**.
+To improve experience and user notifications I have also included some frontend JS - mainly with form submition and admin menu.

 I have **deployed the project on my own Ubuntu 18.04 server**, so you can check it out for yourself.
 You'll find a link below

 ## Check out the Project